randosrandom/Space4AI/README.md

 make test
 ```
 to run a bunch of tests, checking the correct compilation of the library and installation of the dependencies.
-If some tests go wrong, run the tests in VERBOSE mode to try to understand the problem.
+If some tests go wrong, run the tests in VERBOSE mode to understand the problem.
 ```bash
 ctest --verbose
 ```

-> :hammer_and_wrench: At the moment we did not provide instruction for the installation of our library, mainly because it is still under development and the its usage as Standalone is perfectly fine.
+> :hammer_and_wrench: At the moment we did not provide instruction for the installation of our library, mainly because it is still under development and the its usage as standalone is perfectly fine.
 So at this stage, it is pointless to manage the installation too.

 ## Docker container